GRIT: WAVERING CONFIDENCE AND THE POWER OF WILL

 Grit is an in vogue term.
-Rightfully so as it is a valuable attribute.
-It’s defined as a “non-cognitive trait based on an individual’s passion for a particular long-term goal, coupled with a powerful motivation to achieve their respective objective,”the hard working, never say die attitude.
+Rightfully so, as it is a valuable attribute.
+It’s defined as a “non-cognitive trait based on an individual’s passion for a particular long-term goal, coupled with a powerful motivation to achieve their respective objective”, the hard working, never say die attitude.
 It’s something that any successful group or team needs to have at some level.
 Admittedly, what I write is anecdotal.
-It is known by application in the field (or on the court) vs research in a lab.
-So I share my experience and believe that in doing so, there will be plenty of applicables for you but I will avoid trying to connect the dots specifically.
+It is known by application in the field (or on the court) versus research in a lab.
+So I share my experience and believe that in doing so, there will be plenty of applicables for you, but I will avoid trying to connect the dots specifically.
 I’ll leave that up to you.

 It might surprise you to learn that I never had a ton of self-confidence growing up.
 In fact, my first two major breakthroughs as an elite volleyball player came from external influence, through prodding or encouragement received from others, not from internal fortitude.
-In those moments, I thought, “if they believe it, maybe I should, too”.
-I wish I could write that I dug deep and slayed the demons in my own mind that kept me timid, fearful or insecure.
-But that didn’t happen.
-Those instances, whereby a coach, teammate or someone I respected believed in me, helped me push through and start agreeing with them.
-But that could only take me so far.
+In those moments I thought, “if they believe it, maybe I should too!”.
+I wish I could write that I dug deep and slayed the demons in my own mind that kept me timid, fearful or insecure, but that didn’t happen.
+Those instances whereby a coach, teammate, or someone I respected believed in me, helped me push through and start agreeing with them, but ultimately that could only take me so far.

 At the same time, or soon thereafter, I started to notice a different internal system at work.
 It was strong.
 Unbridled, it would lead to weird outbursts and emotional tantrums (usually directed at referees).
 There was drive, a will and determination that was focused on one thing…overcoming.
 This force, I came to understand, was a stronger system than my self-confidence.
 I might not have felt that I was in the same realm as a Giba or Grbic or Papi, but that did not stop me from trying to beat them.